joshuacwnewton/swiftwatcher/README.md

 ## Links

-An in-progress research paper will linked shortly.
-For more information about the theoretical ideas behind this approach, be sure to check back soon.
+A research paper which describes the theoretical ideas behind the approach can be found [at this link](data/SwiftWatcher_Final-Report_Newton-Joshua-pages-deleted.pdf)

 ## License